aditi-mittal-cmu/mittal-portfolio/critiqueByDesign.md

 ![image](https://user-images.githubusercontent.com/93219887/141018558-ef0d97dd-6a32-4569-aa07-906d481c24da.png)

 <p>The visualization that I picked up for this assignment is a list of 10 world economies in 2030.
 The chart was featured as the chart of the week, as the weekly Visual Capitalist feature in January 2019.
-This was based on the forecast made by Standard Chartered, a multinational bank headquartered in London.</p>
+This was based on the forecast made by Standard Chartered, a multinational bank headquartered in London.
+The data for 2017 was taken from IMF's 2017 data source.</p>

+I particularly chose this visualization because of some of the surprises that came up in the story - the projection of India overtaking the US.
+Absence of UK in the top 10 list and countries such as Indonesia, Turkey, Egypt and Brazil all higher up in the list than UK.
+Additionally, the growth shown for Egypt was deemed ambitious when this article came out.
+Though this is an old article, I remember reading about it at the time the list was released.
+Also, I believe the idea that today’s emerging markets are tomorrow’s powerhouses was an interesting idea to take in.

+In terms of how the data was represented, I saw a lot of potential for following a different approach - changing the type of visualization, limiting the use of colours, and reducing/editing the text used on the chart.

 <h2>Step two: critique the data visualization</h2>